-We believe natural approaches are the future of better mental healthcare (we wrote an article about this if you want a glimpse of that future).
+We believe natural approaches are the future of better mental healthcare.
 What do we mean by natural?
-In many ways, natural just means a more personalized approach that’s in-tune with what your full system (body, mind, and heart) needs to thrive.
-It’s not woo-woo.
-It’s not anti-science.
-But it is grounded on one truth:
+In many ways, natural just means a more personalized approach that’s in-tune with what a full system (body, mind, and heart) needs to thrive.
+It’s also grounded on one truth:

 Within each person there is a powerful, innate capacity for self-healing that can be activated by the right kind of attention and support.